FJYang96/fjyang96.github.io/index.md

 I received my master's in Aero/Astro from Stanford, under the generous support of a Stanford Graduate Engineering Fellowship.
 Before that, I did my undergrad in computer science at Swarthmore College, where I worked on algorithmic game theory.
-During undergrad, I have also spent a summer at The University of Tokyo as a research intern, working on simulating complex economic systems.
+During undergrad, I also spent a summer at the University of Tokyo, working on simulating economic systems.

 Outside of work, I enjoy playing the guitar, hitting tennis balls, and learning languages.